-Author(s)/participant(s) Patti Novak-Echenique Contact for lead author State Rangeland Management Specialist Date 03/19/2010 Approved by Kendra Moseley Approval date Composition (Indicators 10 and 12) based on Annual Production ndicators 1.
-Number and extent of rills: Rills are rare to few.
-Occurrence is limited to steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.
-2. Presence of water flow patterns: Water flow patterns are rare to few and limited to steeper slopes in areas subjected to summer convection storms or rapid snowmelt.
-3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
-Should pedestals occur, they are confined to areas of water flow.
-Frost heaving of shallow rooted plants should not be considered as pedestalling.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 70% depending on amount of surface rock fragments.
-5. Number of gullies and erosion associated with gullies: None 6 Extent of wind accured blowqute and/or denocitional areas.
-None
+Author(s)/participant(s) Patti Novak-Echenique Contact for lead author State Rangeland Management Specialist Date 12/07/2009 Approved by Kendra Moseley Approval date Composition (Indicators 10 and 12) based on Annual Production nc ndicators 1.
+Number and extent of rills: Rills are none to rare.
+A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.
+2. Presence of water flow patterns: Water flow patterns are none to rare, but can be expected in areas subjected to summer convection storms or rapid snowmelt.
+3. Number and height of erosional pedestals or terracettes: Pedestals are rare.
+Frost heaving of shallow rooted plants should not be considered a normal condition.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is ± 40-50% depending on amount of surface rock fragments.
+5. Number of gullies and erosion associated with gullies: None

+6. Extent of wind scoured, blowouts and/or depositional areas: None

 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place except during large rainfall events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 2 to 5 on most soil textures found on this site.
-(This will be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically medium platy.
-Soil surface colors are pale brown and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically 1 to 2 percent dropping off quickly below.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is thin platy, subangular blocky, or massive.
+Soil surface colors are light and soils are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass]) slow runoff and increase infiltration.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass] slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subsoil argillic horizons are not to be interpreted as compacted layers.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Tall shrubs (Wyoming big sagebrush) > deep-rooted, cool season, perennial bunchgrasses Sub-dominant: associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs > fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.
+Subangular blocky or massive sub-surface horizons are not to be interpreted as compacted layers.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: shrubs (Wyoming big sagebrush) = deep-rooted, cool season, perennial bunchgrasses (Indian ricegrass) Sub-dominant: associated shrubs = shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs.
 Other: Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces (±10%) and depth (±1⁄4 in.).
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (thru June) ± 200 lbs/ac; Favorable years± 350 lbs/ac and unfavorable years ± 100 lbs/ac.
+14. Average percent litter cover (%) and depth (in): Under canopy and within plant interspaces (± 10-20%) and depth of litter is < 1⁄2 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-